Find code changes and other history with CodeLens

 Q: How do I refresh the indicators?

-A: This depends on the indicator:
+A: The refresh process is different depending on the indicator:

 References: This indicator updates automatically when the code changes.
 If the References indicator is docked as a separate window, refresh the indicator by selecting Refresh: